Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 The validators on the losing side of the dispute are slashed.

-The penalty is large when the candidate "loses" and small when it "wins".
+The penalty is large when the candidate is deemed invalid by the supermajority and small when it is deemed valid.

 ---